Maol-1997/gdrive-example/README.md

 - Node.js 18+ installed
 - A Google Cloud Console account
 - Google Drive API enabled in your project
-- OAuth 2.0 credentials configured
+- A Service Account with appropriate permissions

 ## Installation